 One of America’s best-known fashion retailers, Nordstrom, has been investing heavily in data-driven personalised customer experiences.
 One of the best examples of this is the tracking of their trending items on Pinterest and then using this data to promote these products in-store.

 However, the Seattle based clothing store has also come under fire for another of their ‘innovative’ data-driven practices.
 In 2013, the company was tracking customer movement within their bricks and mortar stores using sensors that picked up wifi signals from their smartphones.
 Using this technology, they were able to track repeat visitors, which parts of the store their customers visited, how long they stayed, and other relevant customer behaviours, reports the New York Times.

 Swedish furniture retailer Ikea’s foray into revolutionising online shopping involves ‘augmented reality’, and an app that allows customers to digitally ‘place’ Ikea furniture into their homes.
 Using the app, customers can see these items in 3D at their true scale with no measuring tape.

 Whilst Ikea are by no means the first furniture retailer to do such a thing, the fact that they’re a household name means that this kind of technology is truly going mainstream, potentially changing the way that we shop forever.

 Fashion search engine ShopStyle has recently launched ‘Tailored Shopping’, a feature that personalises each user’s shopping experience based on their shopping behaviour.

-ShopStyle’s impressive Tailored Shopping feature not only learns visitors’ style preferences from the information they share during the onboarding process, but also continuously optimises their experience based on their searches and activity, helping them discover new brands, stores and style inspiration.
+ShopStyle’s impressive Tailored Shopping feature not only learns visitors’ style preferences from the information they share during the onboarding process but also continuously optimises their experience based on their searches and online activity, helping them discover new big brands, stores and style inspiration.

 The coffee giant has reported that more than $1.6billion was loaded onto its loyalty app in the first quarter of 2015, and the program now has more than 9 million members.